 Ray-Ban was founded in 1937 by Bausch & Lomb (B&L) as a brand under which to design and manufacture sunglasses which incorporated advanced B&L lens technologies.
 The initial buyer was the U.S. Army Air Corps, but it was Lieutenant John MacCready who had the idea that would change the face of sunglasses.
 In 1920, MacCready returned from a balloon flying expedition complaining that the sunlight had done permanent damage to his eyes.
 He contacted Bausch & Lomb to ask them to use their optical expertise and technology to design sunglasses that would provide complete UV protection while also being stylish and comfortable to wear.
 On May 7, 1937, B&L took out the patent on the prototype which included "Anti-Glare" lenses and construction of a lightweight frame that weighed only 150 grams.
 The prototype sunglasses were made of a specially formulated metal alloy frame electroplated with permanently bonded gold along with precision ground and polished mineral glass lenses that filtered out both infrared and ultraviolet rays.
 Pilots in the Army Air Corps immediately adopted them as did pilots in the other branches of the armed forces.
 The "Ray-Ban aviator" style became synonymous with Ray-Ban, never more so than when General Douglas MacArthur landed on the beach in the Philippines during World War II and was photographed wearing Ray-Ban aviator sunglasses.
 Ray-Ban aviator sunglasses featured Bausch & Lomb mineral glass lenses in a shape that covered 2 to 3 times the area of the eye, and they were popular with both traditional ear stems and "paddle" ear pads as well as curved wire "Outdoorsman" or "Shooter" ear stems that looped around the ears and secured the fit in even the most active conditions.

 Bausch & Lomb also made thousands of Ful Vue safety goggles and sunglasses in the 1930s and 1940s, made under license from American Optical (AO).
 Today, B&L and AO Ful Vue are still avidly sought as steampunk goggles by motorcycle riders who appreciate the design innovation of ear stem attachment high on the frame, thus freeing up peripheral vision.
 Ful Vue goggles, eyeglasses, sunglasses were introduced to the public when Americans were first driving cars and needed to use their rear view mirrors to see road hazards.
+Even more famous, Bausch & Lomb essentially created aviator sunglasses with their iconic B&L Ray-Ban AN-6531 military aviator sunglasses produced originally for the US military in the years leading up to and during World War II.
 When the US Operation Deep Freeze expeditions to Antarctica commenced in 1957-1958, Bausch & Lomb outfitted expedition team members and the pilots that flew them in and out of the Arctic with Ray-Ban Deep Freeze sunglasses that remain arguably the rarest style of sunglasses ever produced.
 On some early production from this period, you will also find the ARCO mark, a Bausch & Lomb acronym that stands for Acid Resistant Coating and is a reference to the 12K layer of gold bonded on all sides of the frame.

 There have been many famous Ray-Ban styles over the years transcending Ray-Ban aviator sunglasses, many coupled with new optical or frame advances.
 One of the early frame innovations c 1940s originally introduced for hunters and target shooters were B&L Ray-Ban bullet hole shooter sunglasses.
 Ray-Ban bullet hole shooters were so named because of the center ring, or "bullet hole" which was combined with the General's brow bar to improve the balance of the sunglasses on the face.
 The center frame ring element as first introduced was 8mm in diameter which produces a 3mm nose bridge gap.
 This offers the most protection from flying particles when shooting firearms and especially shooting automatic firearms.
 Such a small bridge brings the lenses very close together, protecting the eyes from burning powder fragments and metallic particles.
 In the 1940's through the 1960's, the 8mm ring was the standard and the 10mm ring the exception.
 From the 1970's to the 1990's, exactly the opposite would be true such that the 8mm ring version of Ray-Ban bullet hole shooters virtually disappeared from B&L Ray Ban's inventory.